Dedicated to affecting change

 Program Manager, Global Health Program

 As the Program Manager, Zoe works closely with the Director to ensure smooth running of all aspects of the Global Health Program across medical student, resident/fellow, and faculty/staff initiatives.
-She has a particular focus on supporting partnership development, oversight for systems strengthening to facilitate global health work, program evaluation and expansion, and internal and external relations and communications.
+She has a particular focus on leading partnership development efforts, oversight for systems strengthening to facilitate global health work, program evaluation and expansion, and internal and external relations and communications.